pioz/bit_settings/README.md

 # BitSettings

 BitSettings is a plugin for ActiveRecord that transform a column of your model in a set of boolean settings.
+You can have up to 32 boolean values stored in a single database column.

 ## Installation